 Comparative savings of the airport and our training aircraft, the Piper PA28 means we can pass savings on to students.

 Students can expect to fly 5 days a week, consistently for 3-5 months, which can mean a faster route to completion over the UK-based flight deck programme.

 You will start your basic theory at our base at Brighton City Airport in the UK.
 Once complete, you will transfer to Spain and complete your 80 hours of flying instruction.

 Training in Spain not only saves you money but also time.
-The structure of the course means you could go from zero flying experience to a frozen Air Transport Pilot Licence (ATPL) in as little as 14 months.
+The structure of the course means you could go from zero flying experience to a frozen Air Transport Pilot Licence (ATPL) in around 18 months.